cesarsotovalero/cesarsotovalero.github.io/_posts/2022/queue/2020-05-02-programming-for-the-web-with-javascript.md

 There are three steps for using React:
 1. Withing the page's HTML, allocate a position on the page in which the desired React component will be rendered, eg. a `div`
-2. Create a React component in JS:
+2. Create a React component in JavaScript:
   - Establish an initial state
   - Define any events that could change the component's state over its lifecycle
   - Define the function to render the HTML